cc100053/telegram_summary/README.md

 Summarizes Telegram forum topics (topics-enabled group) every 4 hours using Google Gemini, with output sent to your Saved Messages (test mode) or back into each topic.

 ## Features
-- Fetches last 4 hours of text messages per topic; skips media.
-- Handles forum topics; per-topic message caps with retry on blocked prompts.
+- **Dynamic Time Window**: Automatically adjusts lookback period based on time of day (6 hours for morning run, 3.5 hours for daytime runs).
+- **Large Topic Handling**: Automatically splits topics with >1000 messages into chunks for summarization, then combines them.
+- **Robust Error Handling**: Retries API calls up to 3 times on server errors; falls back to last 500 messages if full context fails.
+- **Message Count**: Displays the number of processed messages in the summary header.
-- Gemini prompt tailored for a Chinese crypto-farming community with VIP handling for “笑苍生”.
+- **Tailored Prompt**: Specialized for a Chinese crypto-farming community with VIP handling for "笑苍生".
-- Test mode sends to Saved Messages; production mode replies in the topic.
+- **Test Mode**: Sends to Saved Messages; production mode replies in the topic.
-- Optional topic filter to process a single topic by title substring.

 ## Requirements
 - Python 3.11+